milosolutions/mscripts/hooks/gitHooksReadme.md

  1 file changed, 4 deletions(-)
 ```

-Otherwise you should see summary with the number of error(s) and/or warning(s) and details about places
+Otherwise you should see summary with the number of errors and/or warnings and details about places where these errors occur.
-where these error(s) occurs.

 * mclang-format error example: